withastro/docs/src/pages/en/install/auto.md

 - `Blog`, `Documentation`, `Portfolio`: opinionated themes for specific use-cases.
 - `Completely empty`: A template that just includes the bare minimium to get started.

-Use the arrow keys (<kbd>Up</kbd> and <kbd>Down</kbd>) to navigate to the template you want to install, then press <kdb>Enter</kdb> to submit.
+Use the arrow keys (up and down) to navigate to the template you want to install, then press return (enter) to submit.

-> Want to check out the templates in your browser before choosing?
+> 💡 Want to check out the templates in your browser before choosing?
 Visit [astro.new](https://astro.new/)

 ### Install Dependencies (optional)
 The wizard will offer to run an `install` command for you at this time, which is optional.

-> If you do not do so at this time, you will need to [install dependencies](/en/install/auto#2-install-dependencies) after the wizard has finished, before starting your project.
+> ⚠️ If you do not do so at this time, you will need to [install dependencies](/en/install/auto#2-install-dependencies) after the wizard has finished, before starting your project.

 ### Install any Official Astro Integrations (optional)
 You will be given the option at this time to add any [additional UI frameworks](/en/core-concepts/framework-components) (React, Svelte, Vue, Solid, Preact, Lit) and then other Astro official integrations (Tailwind, Turbolinks, Partytown, Sitemap) by running `astro add --yes`

-To select which Astro integrations, if any, you would like to include in your project, use the arrow keys (<kbd>Up</kbd> and <kbd>Down</kbd>) to navigate and the <kbd>Spacebar</kbd> to toggle between selected states.
+To select which Astro integrations, if any, you would like to include in your project, use the arrow keys (up and down) to navigate and the space bar to toggle between selected states.
 You can select multiple items at once, or you can continue without selecting any integrations.

-When you are satisfied with your selection, press <kdb>Enter</kdb> to submit.
+When you are satisfied with your selection, press return (enter) to submit.

 > These integrations, and any [Astro community integrations](https://astro.build/integrations), can also be added later by following the instructions in our [integrations guide](/en/guides/integrations-guide).